Postal codes in Croatia

 Postal codes in Croatia are 5 digit numeric.
 There are 20 two digit zones defined.
 Zagreb City and Zagreb County have one, each other first level administrative country subdivision, i.e. one of the counties of Croatia, has its own range.
+When sending internationally, it's advisable to prefix the postal code with the ISO 3166-1 alpha-2 code for Croatia (for example: HR-10xxx).

 From the 10 possible 1 digit ranges only 5 are assigned: